REFLECTIONS (Wild Wood Books, December 2022)

 An Exploration of Menstruation in Horror and Dark Fiction at The Horror Tree for Women in Horror Month (February 2020)

-- Shortlisted for a Sir Julius Vogel Award 2020–Best Fan Writing.
+- Shortlisted for the Sir Julius Vogel Award 2020–Best Fan Writing.

 The Horror of Humanity: The Tao of the Black Dog at Ginger Nuts of Horror.
 (January 2020)